garvg4278/garvg4278/README.md

 - Automating system tasks with advanced Bash scripting.
 - Building a CI/CD pipeline to deploy a containerized app on Kubernetes.
-- Creating interactive dashboards in Power BI.
+- Creating interactive dashboards in Power BI

 ###